LGBTQIA+ Ministries

 FAQ’s

 Isn’t being gay a sin?
 Will a church really accept me for who I am?
 These are all questions that most of us have asked ourselves at one point or another.
-That’s why we’ve compiled a list of common questions for you to look through and how we, as The Episcopal Church, respond and welcome those in LGBTQ+ spaces.
+That’s why we’ve compiled a list of common questions for you to look through and how we, as The Episcopal Church, respond and welcome those in LGBTQIA+ spaces.

 Is being gay a sin?